 “Just because digital technology makes connecting possible, doesn’t mean you’re actually reaching people.”

-Despite the potential of digital technologies to peomote access and empowerment, 2.6 billion people remain offline — mostly women, older adults, and rural populations.
+Despite the potential of digital technologies to promote access and empowerment, 2.6 billion people remain offline — mostly women, older adults, and rural populations.

 Among populations (including in high-connectivity countries), low-income communities face structural digital exclusion.